I begged my GP for a referral to Tommy’s as I really felt I couldn’t handle another miscarriage

-I phoned the GP on Monday 7th and begged for a referral to Tommy’s.
+I phoned the GP a few days later and begged for a referral to Tommy’s.

 She was very reluctant, said I had to have another 2 miscarriages before that could happen and she could refer me back to the NHS clinic instead.
 I stood my ground and don’t quite remember how but I managed to persuade her to do it.

 We had our first appointment with Prof Quenby on 15 February.
 I was so ecstatic that the appointment had come through so quickly and was so excited.